How To Calculate 88 Days of Work for your Second Year Visa in Australia

 Why Awards Are So Important for Second Year Visa Applicants in Australia

-Conversely, the Tourism and Hospitality Award, clearly has a minimum and maximum hours requirement.
+Conversely, the Tourism and Hospitality Award clearly has a minimum and maximum hours requirement.
 It states that a day of work for a full-time employee is "a minimum of six hours and a maximum of 11 and a half hours".
-Thus, a backpacker in Australia employed this industry can work 6 hours per day and still fully meet their work requirement for a 2nd Working Holiday Visa.
+Thus, a backpacker in Australia employed in this industry can work 6 hours per day and still fully meet their work requirement for a 2nd Working Holiday Visa.

 What if I Don't Work Full-Time?

 Not everyone will be lucky enough to get full-time work for 3 months straight.
 You may have to work casually doing a combination of part-time and piecework over a longer period.

 Below are examples of two different scenarios for someone who works in the Fishing and Pearling industry.

 According to the Building and Construction Award 2010:

 The ordinary working hours will be 38 per week